-Among institutions of the age and stature of the Duke University Medical Center (DUMC), Health Systems (DUHS), and School of Nursing (SON), there are many faculty and alumni who have made a significant impact upon, or contribution to American society.
+Among institutions of the age and stature of Duke Health, there are many faculty and alumni who have made a significant impact upon, or contribution to American society.
 It is one of the aims and purposes of the Manuscript Collection of the DUMC Archives to develop its holdings by gathering, processing, preserving and making available to students and scholars the papers of selected Faculty and Alumni.

 The manuscript collection exists to complement the official holdings of institutions records housed in the DUMC Archives.